gburton/CE-Phoenix/README.md

 ### Join the Phoenix Club

-If you wish to support ongoing and future development, please consider joining the club https://forums.oscommerce.com/clubs/1-phoenix/
+If you wish to support and sponsor ongoing and future development, please consider joining the club https://forums.oscommerce.com/clubs/1-phoenix/